AC Dynamics-aware Trajectory Optimization with Binary Enforcement for Adaptive UFLS Design

 Rather than including the complementarity constraint to enforce binary behavior, in our approach in $\textbf{P}_2$, we add the penalty term to the objective with penalty parameter ($\gamma$) \cite{borchardt1988exact}.
 We posit that the penalty method is closer to the strongest form of regularization, since its feasible set is a superset of that of the complementarity-based constraint set \cite{schewe2019computing}.
 Moreover, results in \cite{murray2010algorithm} show that, under mild assumptions, the penalized formulation serves as an exact reformulation of the original MINLP when $\gamma$ is chosen sufficiently large.

 The equivalent formulation of the problem \eqref{P1:minlp} is described in \eqref{P2:nlp}, denoted as $\mathbf{P}_2$.
-The quadratic penalty as highlighted in \eqref{eq:P2_gen_obj_2} is zero exactly at $z \in \{0,1\}$ and positive otherwise, so increasing $\gamma$ promotes an integer-feasible solution in $\mathbf{P}_2$.
-One potential strategy involves the iterative tightening of the regularization parameter eventually produces two disjoint regions, one around $z=0$ and the other around $z=1$.
-When initialized from the preceding relaxation, local NLP solvers may converge to the integer-infeasible side of this split, making it unlikely that later iterations will correct the trajectory and resulting in convergence failure.
+The quadratic penalty in \eqref{eq:P2_gen_obj_2} is zero exactly at $z \in \{0,1\}$ and positive otherwise; thus, increasing $\gamma$ promotes an integer-feasible solution in $\mathbf{P}_2$.
+One potential strategy involves the iterative tightening of $\gamma$ to drive variables toward the integer feasible solution.

 However, this penalty makes the objective function concave in $z$, which introduces an exponential number of local minima at the feasible region's vertices.
 We empirically observed that relying solely on the iterative tightening of $\gamma$ often forces the solver to converge prematurely to a nearest local minima determined by the initial starting point.
 This approach frequently leads to convergence failure or poor-quality solutions in large-scale systems because the solver lacks a guiding trajectory, as also highlighted in \cite{murray2010algorithm}.